IBM-Cloud/onboarding-osb/README.md

 3. #### IBM Cloud API key(s)

-    The project expects 2 IBM Cloud API keys
+    The project expects 3 IBM Cloud API keys.
+Two are covered in this section and the third one in the next section.

     - ONBOARDING_IAM_API_KEY

-      API key created in cloud account where the service is being onboarded.
-This is used to access [Global Catalog](https://globalcatalog.cloud.ibm.com) API
+      is the API key created in cloud account where the SaaS service is being onboarded via RMC or PC.
+The API key will used to access [Global Catalog](https://globalcatalog.cloud.ibm.com) API

     - DEPLOYMENT_IAM_API_KEY

-      IBM cloud API key created in cloud account where the broker is to be deployed.
-The API key/user must have the following access in the  Deployment IBM Cloud Account
+      is the IBM cloud API key created in cloud account where the broker is to be deployed.
+The API key (and therefore the user owning the API key) must have the following access in the  Deployment IBM Cloud Account

         a.
 Writer and Editor access to IBM Container Registry

         b.
 Editor access to IBM Cloud Foundry or IBM Code Engine

-      Search your user and verify you have the required access [here](https://cloud.ibm.com/iam/users)
+      Find your user and verify you have the required access [here](https://cloud.ibm.com/iam/users)

       You may follow [this](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key) document to create the API keys.
 Once created, save the API key values to a safe location on your local machine.

 4. #### Create a ServiceID and API Key (for metering)

-    To be able to test metering,  a new ServiceID need to be creaed in the on-boarding IBM Cloud  account.
+    To be able to test metering on your SaaS service, a new ServiceID need to be created in the [Onboarding IBM Cloud account](#onboarding-ibm-cloud-account).
 The service ID can be created [here](https://cloud.ibm.com/iam/serviceids).
 Once created, click the 3 dot menu and unlock the serviceID.
 Next select the ServiceID row to go to the details page and create an API key for the Service ID.
 Note down the API Key as this will be used as METERING_API_KEY during the deploy step

     - METERING_API_KEY